-41. This Part does not apply to a child habitually resident in Fiji and who is to be placed for adoption outside of Fiji with a person who will become an adoptive parent jointly with the child's biological parent.
+41. This Part does not apply to a child habitually resident in Fiji and who is to be placed for adoption outside of Fiji with a person who is a relative or will become an adoptive parent jointly with the child's biological parent.